Avocado season in Hawaii – must try it fresh and with avocado recipes (updated 2021)

 Yes you can!
 You can save all that goodness even when the season ends by saving your excess avocados.
 Start simply by cutting them in half and getting rid of the seed.
 Brush some lemon juice on the open fruit and then wrap tight with clingy plastic wrap.
 Make sure that you eliminate all air pockets from the wrapped avos.
 Once you have a bunch wrapped, place them in a larger freezer bag and press all of the air out of the bags and then store in the freezer bin.

-When do avocados get ripe to eat?
+When are Hawaiian avocados ripe to eat?

 The best avocados are ripe after being harvested and start to soften.
 Color change in avocado skin is not a determinant to ripeness so you should rely on feeling for any avos that start becoming soft and yields to the touch.
 Those avos that yield to pressure should be eaten within one to two days.
 Unripe and firm avos at room temperature will take approximately four to five days to ripen, so always do the pressure test to the skin.